 Tonga sounds and looks just like the ultimate Polynesian dream – a distant kingdom of numerous South Pacific islands, many of them – uninhabited, most lined in white beaches and coral reefs, and covered with tropical rainforest.
 But what more – besides the inviting tourist booklets, sunny weather and blue ocean waters – could expect and discover a well-travelled globe-trotter like me?

-• Official name is “the Kingdom of Tonga”, a sovereign state and archipelago comprising of impressive number of small islands, (169 of them!) scattered over 700,000 sq km of the southern Pacific Ocean.
+• The official name is “the Kingdom of Tonga”, a sovereign state and archipelago comprising of an impressive number of small islands, (169 of them!) scattered over 700,000 sq km of the southern Pacific Ocean.
 Out of 169, only 36 islands are inhabited.

 • Tonga became known in the West as “the Friendly Islands” because of the nice reception given to Captain James Cook on his first visit in 1773.
-(According to writer and Tonga reseracher William Mariner though, the chiefs wanted to kill Cook but just could’n agree how to do it…)
+(According to writer and Tonga researcher William Mariner though, the chiefs wanted to kill Cook but just couldn’t agree how to do it…)

 • Until 1970, Tonga, which never relinquished its sovereignty to any foreign power, had British protected state status.
 Quite soon, in 2010, it moved to a constitutional monarchy rather than the traditional absolute kingdom, had first partial representative elections and today the population of only under 110 000 people lives under the generous reign of kingTupou VI.

 • The main island is Tongatapu, which is protected by lagoons and limestone cliffs, hosts the rural capital of Nuku’alofa and 70% of the entire population.
 Here you’ll also find beach resorts, plantations and the Ha’amonga ʻa Maui, a monumental coral gate from the 1200s.

 Some call it “The Kingdom of true exploration”